solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

-    Without calling `build` first, the `simulate` function becomes ineffectual as there would be no predefined actions to execute.
+    Without calling `build` first, the `simulate` function would be a no-op as there would be no predefined actions to execute.

 -   `function validate() public`: Validates the system state post-proposal simulation.
 This allows checking that the contract's variables and newly deployed contracts are set up correctly and that the actions in the build were simulated correctly.
 In the `Proposal` contract, this function is empty.